HenryQuan/mcpe_mod/README.md

 It is a MOD for Minecraft PE 0.9.4+.

-It has a setting bundle however the language you will see in Settings is Chinese >_< It will support Multi-langague one day and keep updating.
+It has a setting bundle however the language you will see in Settings is Chinese >_<

+/*It will support Multi-langague one day and keep updating.*/

 The list of MODs: